Euro zone economic mood cheers up a little in November

 “We expect the euro area to remain in recession in 2013,” Citigroup said in a research note this week, predicting more interest rate cuts by the European Central Bank to try to stimulate the economy, which generates a fifth of global output.

-Consumer confidence also fell in the euro zone in November, the survey showed, which is bad news because the bloc relies on shoppers to drive around half of its economic output.

-Economic sentiment in November was still better than the decline expected by economists polled by Reuters, and the Commission said confidence in industry increased significantly by the first time since February, helped by orders.
+Still, economic sentiment in November was better than the decline expected by economists polled by Reuters and the Commission said confidence in industry increased significantly by the first time since February, helped by orders.

 That may be a sign that the euro zone, while struggling at home with the debt crisis, may be benefiting abroad as the U.S. and Chinese economies regain some strength.

-Separately, the Commission’s business climate indicator, which points to the phase of the economic cycle, increased by 0.42 points to -1.19, and showed an improved mood across much of the economy, including order books and output expectations.
+Separately, the Commission’s business climate indicator, which points to the phase of the economic cycle, increased by 0.42 points to -1.19, and showed an improvement in the mood across much of the economy, including order books and output expectations.